Qian915/log_augmentation_ppm/README.md

-# Log Augmentation with Order and Temporal Constraints for Predicting Unseen Process Behavior with Multiple Event Occurrences
+# Predicting Unseen Process Behavior Based on Log Injection

 ## Description
-This repository contains data and code for the article ''Log Augmentation with Order and Temporal Constraints for Predicting Unseen Process Behavior with Multiple Event Occurrences''
+This repository contains data and code for the article ''Predicting Unseen Process Behavior Based on Log Injection''

 ## Getting started